 The Department of Psychology at the University of Florida is dedicated to the pursuit of excellence in the generation of psychological science and to its application and dissemination.
 The UF Online bachelor’s degree program in psychology has been ranked the #2 program of its kind in the nation by U.S. News & World Report, furthering the University of Florida’s success in the publication’s college rankings.
 Faculty in behavior analysis and developmental psychology study both typical development and learning and behavior of young children.

 The Department of Pediatrics is dedicated to the highest quality patient care, research, and educational activity devoted to improving the health of children.
 The UF Health Shands Children’s Hospital represents the only quaternary-care academic pediatric center in North Florida.
 Patient care services are focused on improving the health of Florida’s children, through medical education and biomedical research.

 Dedicated to improving the health of children through innovative interdisciplinary research, the Institute for Child Health Policy draws on the strengths of faculty in the College of Medicine and the expertise of affiliated faculty across the University of Florida.
 Its researchers use rigorous scientific methods to develop and test novel approaches to delivering better health care and preventing disease and injury among children and youth.
 The institute’s methods include analyzing health data to assess the quality of children’s health care, evaluating the effects of health-related policies on population health and conducting clinical and community-based trials to test the effectiveness of new health care interventions and disease prevention strategies.

 Dean: Michael Perri, Ph.D.

-The UF Occupational therapy program is ranked 3rd in OT Graduate Program in Public AAU Universities and in the top 10 OT programs nationally.
-OT degree programs of study lead to a Masters of Occupational Therapy and Ph.D. in Rehabilitation Science.
+The UF Occupational Therapy (OT) program is a top-ranked graduate program in Public AAU Universities..
+OT degree programs of study lead to a Doctor of Occupational Therapy (OTD) or Ph.D. in Rehabilitation Science.